vietcao/Computer-underthehood/README.md

 # Computer-underthehood
-The list of of lab implement the code in C/C++  to explore what under the hood of software when running on the hardware They're assigment I did in Hardware/Software Interface course of Unversity of Washingtion included.
+The list of of lab implement the code in C and Aseembly to explore what under the hood of software when running on the hardware
+They're assigment I did in Hardware/Software Interface course of Unversity of Washingtion included.

 lab 0